-Apple, plum – as in this recipe from my friend Sophie – and berry are all great options, but you can use almost any fruit.
-This is a healthier vegan version of the traditional German recipe made with whole food ingredients like spelt flour and coconut oil.
+Apple, plum – as in this recipe from my friend Sophie – and berries are all great options, but you can use almost any fruit.
+This is a healthier vegan version of the traditional German recipe made with whole food ingredients like spelt flour, coconut oil, and coconut sugar.

 The dough is mixed, kneaded, and then after it rises you just press it down with your hands into the sheet pan instead of rolling.
 If you have a stand mixer you can use it to knead the dough.
 If you’re doing it by hand, like I did, it’ll take about ten minutes of active kneading time.
 I used fresh yeast for this particular cake because it’s more common here, but I’ve made it with dry yeast in the past with no issues.